angular/angular/packages/core/src/render3/HOST.md

 ```

 Notice that the `Parent` component view implicitly creates the `<child>` element regardless if the `Child` has been declared.
-For example `<child>` could be a custom element in which case the browser would render it's content instead of Angular.
+For example `<child>` could be a custom element in which case the browser would render its content instead of Angular.
 In most cases the _host_ element for a component is just an element in the parent component's view.
 Therefore in most cases the _host_ element is created implicitly as part of the parent component rendering.

 However there comes a point where the parent component has no more parents.
 In this case the _host_ element needs to be created explicitly.
-In addition to the _host_ element it is also is necessary to create a change detection view for the _host_ element so that any `@HostBinding` and `@HostListeners` can be correctly registered and change detected.
+In addition to the _host_ element it is also necessary to create a change detection view for the _host_ element so that any `@HostBinding` and `@HostListeners` can be correctly registered and change detected.
 For this reason Angular needs to create a _host_ view which contains the element, and any associated component and directives.
-The _host_ view is attached to the _host_ element provides the change detection context for the `@HostBinding` and `@HostListeners`.
+The _host_ view is attached to the _host_ element, and provides the change detection context for the `@HostBinding` and `@HostListeners`.
 It can also provide change detection from the _host_ element attributes to the inputs of the component and or directives.

 Summary: